 gibibyte: I ran across this term in the documentation that we create at my work, of all places.
 I initially assumed it was a spelling error (for gigabyte), and was quite surprised to discover that it's a term regularly used in my own industry.
 I feel slightly better about not recognizing the term since it's also not recognized by the spelling checker in Microsoft Word 2013.

 I don't think of these terms as particularly obscure.
 On the contrary, I strongly suspect that I've encountered them before, but not while paying close enough attention.
 If I'm not undergoing one of my periodic exercises in obsessiveness, I am nearly blind to unfamiliar terms like these.

 If you, like me, don't routinely work in Spanish-student mode and dive for the dictionary every single time you find a new term, I recommend this exercise highly.
 Obviously, your list of unknown terms will be different from mine (and from everyone else's), but I bet you can assemble a list of new terms pretty quickly.
 Not only does it build your vocabulary, but it reminds us how incredibly rich the English lexicon is.
 And, of course, it's a good reminder of how well we can read and understand what we're reading in spite of these strange terms in our midst.

 Mike Pope has been a technical writer and editor for nearly 30 years.
-He has worked at several software companies, including Microsoft, and currently works in Amazon's cloud computing division.
+He has worked at Microsoft and Amazon, and currently works at Tableau Software.
 You can read more at Mike's Web Log and Evolving English II.Click here to read other articles by Mike Pope